Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Field Study

 In addition to supporting design iteration, participants reported that Botender's case-based provocations effectively surfaced differing opinions and sparked discussion about desirable bot behavior within the community.
 In particular, participants agreed that \textit{``they find the test cases helpful in surfacing situations where people might have differing opinions about whether the bot’s response is appropriate''} ($M = 5.45, SD = 1.40$).
 Participants found that the test cases \textit{``highlighted gray areas where one person might see the response as appropriate while another might not.
 For example, in cases involving tone, whether the bot should be more direct or more playful, the test cases made those differences in perspective visible''} (S2, G3).
 People’s differing reactions to these gray areas \textit{``laid the groundwork for further discussion''} (S25, G4) or \textit{``gave us new alterations or entirely new ideas''} (S13, G5).
 For example, a participant shared, \textit{``The upvote/downvote system works perfectly for finding which behaviors are controversial. [...]
 We would notice that there's not a pure consensus on one of the saved test case response[s], which would spark a small discussion''} (S6, G5).
 However, a few participants mentioned that they didn’t encounter much disagreement \textit{``because we all had similar thoughts''} (S27, G2).
 Among the groups that participated, we observed that this tended to occur in the smallest communities.

 Finally, participants found the test cases helpful in guiding their collective decision-making on whether to deploy a proposal.
-For example, as one participant shared: \textit{``It's very easy for a chatbot to misunderstand a prompt, or tack on unnecessary things, the same goes for a human when only looking at what the prompt says, and the actual test cases gives a realistic view of what the implementation will look like, what Botender will/could say, and won't/couldn't say.
+For example, as one participant shared: \textit{``It's very easy for a chatbot to misunderstand a prompt, the same goes for a human when only looking at what the prompt says.
+The actual test cases gives a realistic view of what the implementation will look like.
 We had a task that referenced religion, which was a controversial topic to some, but the test cases served to show that Botender was doing so in an appropriate way and did not step out of line, and that eventually made us agree on implementing the task''} (S15, G4).
 Similarly, another participant shared that the test cases sometimes led them to decide against deploying a proposal after seeing how the bot would actually respond: \textit{``I saw this with the gaslighting bot, when people in the group saw the responses it generated were in general invalidating of ones feelings, the group was hesitant on approving it''} (S18, G1).
 Participants found the test cases useful for collective decision-making because \textit{``the test cases give us a good idea on how the bot reacts to different situations, it also shows where it thrives/where its more limited in its capabilities''} (S13, G5).